robinclart/hc/README.md

         - 'post /charges amount=100000 currency=thb card=%{token_id}'
         - 'store charge_id id'

+Files can be loaded by placing configuration files into `~/.hc/NAME.yml` then loaded using `hc NAME` without the extension.

 # Options

 `name` defines the name shown in the prompt.